 Tamar Flash, Ph.D.
 (Weizmann Institute, Israel) appeared with her American colleague, Emilio Bizzi, Ph.D.
 (McGovern Institute, MIT) SftPublic’s Contemporary Science Issues and Innovations April 09, 2013.
 Dr. Flash was a 2012-2013 Research Fellow at the Radcliffe Institute for Advanced Research.

 Dr. Flash and Dr. Bizzi discussed their research on the how the brain orchestrates movement –and the numerous applications of their work for medicine and robotics.

 Video of the April, 2013 program and more information Brain Map: How the Brain Orchestrates Movement

-Dr. Flash is a leading expert in the analysis of mental patterns that characterize the brain’s mapping and execution of motion, a particularly complex engagement of neuronal networks.
+Tamar Flash is the Dr. Hymie Moross Professor of Computer Science and Applied Mathematics, Weizmann Institute, Israel.
+She is a leading expert in the analysis of mental patterns that characterize the brain’s mapping and execution of motion, a particularly complex engagement of neuronal networks.
 Her lab analyzes and develops mathematical models of arm-hand movements in human subjects.
 The results of this research are applied to rehabilitation of motor disorders, to the study of motor development, and to the design of advanced robotics.
 Dr. Flash’s lab has also studied the mental mapping behind the coordination of octopus arms.
-And Dr.Flash’s Weizmann Institute lab, together with colleagues at Hebrew University, have collaborated on the development of improved robotic movement, in and out of water.
-That work is funded by the United States Navy and more recently by the Defense Advanced Research Projects Agency (DARPA).
+And Dr.Flash’s work with the Weizmann Institute lab, together with colleagues at Hebrew University, has focused on the development of improved robotic movement, in and out of water.

 article by Tamar Flash et al on geometry of movement timing: Movement Timing and Invariance Arise from Several Geometries